Kwekker/VCD-to-SVG/readme.md

 # VCD to SVG converter
 # This program is not in a working state yet!
 # Unfinished!!!!
 This is a program that will eventually be able to generate a diagram from a VCD input.
 It is written in C without any parser libraries because I am a masochist.
 I wrote this for the 5 people on this planet that, like me, *hate* it when they have to include a screenshot of a GTKWave/ModelSim waveform into a report.
 There are going to be a few settings you can adjust.

+# Usage
 Usage will be as follows:

 ```bash
 ./vcd2svg [OPTIONS] INPUT [OUTPUT]